silverbulletmd/silverbullet/website/Quick Start.md

 These attributes become queryable, which we’re going to do next.

 # 5. Run your first queries
-Pages in SilverBullet can use [[Space Lua]] and [[Space Lua/Lua Integrated Query]] feature specifically to dynamically generate content.
+Pages in SilverBullet can use [[Space Lua]] and [[Space Lua/Integrated Query]] feature specifically to dynamically generate content.
 Add this to any page:

 ```lua
 ${query[[from tags.page limit 5]]}